Experience

 IBM TJ Watson Research Center

-• Developed queuing model for allocation of resources where user agents choose from multiple Virtual Machine (VM) types.
+• Developed queuing model for resource allocation where agents choose from multiple Virtual Machine (VM) types.

-• Analyzed mathematical models for multiple class VM environment where customers prioritize fastest time to completion.
+• Analyzed mathematical models for multiple class VM environment where agents prioritize fastest completion time.

 Hewlett Packard Enterprise

-• Elicited requirements for updates to Wisconsin Immunization Registry (WIR) web application.
+• Gathered requirements for updates to Wisconsin Immunization Registry (WIR) web application in meetings with State of Wisconsin representatives.

-• Engaged in Quality Assurance and functionality testing for WIR application updates.
+• Performed Quality Assurance and functionality testing for WIR application updates.

-• Troubleshooted issues reported by end users, supporting the WIR Help Desk as Level 2 support.
+• Supported the WIR Help Desk as Level 2 support, investigating issues reported by end users

-• Delivered solutions to user reported issues requiring application updates.
+• Delivered implementation of resolutions to user reported issues requiring application updates.

 Epic Systems Corporation

-• nvestigated software issues reported by client IT teams.
+• Investigated software issues reported by client IT teams.

-• dentified solutions to reported issues, arranged for delivery of resolutions requiring software updates.
+• Identified solutions to reported issues, arranged for delivery of resolutions requiring software updates.

-• Facilitated weekly calls with client IT teams to triage open issues list and keep clients informed of open issues investigation.
+• Facilitated weekly calls with client IT teams to triage open issues list and inform on ongoing investigations.

-• Developed wrappers for backwards compatibility of Release of Information module print groups in future software releases.
+• Developed wrappers for backwards compatibility of print groups displaying patient data in Release of Information reports due to functionality changes.

 • Configured clinician profiles for accessing sensitive patient data to ensure proper access and auditing.